AndyWright360/Mystic-Hazels-Memory-Magic/README.md

 ![Logo for Black Pearl font](documentation/black-pearl.jpg)

-Black Pearl was the font used for the main heading of the page and also the headings for the modals.
+Black Pearl was the font used for the main heading of the page and the headings for the modals.
 The whimsical and folktale-like appearance of Black Pearl was chosen to evoke a sense of playfulness in the headings.
 I wanted the design to have the charm of a children's book.

 #### **Fondamento**